databricks/scala-style-guide/README.md

   }
   ```

-- For method declarations, use 4 space indentation for its parameters and put each in each line when they don't fit in two lines.
-Return types can be either on the same line as the last parameter, or put to next line with 2 space indent.
+- For method declarations, use 4 space indentation for their parameters and put each in each line when the parameters don't fit in two lines.
+Return types can be either on the same line as the last parameter, or start a new line with 2 space indent.

   ```scala
   def newAPIHadoopFile[K, V, F <: NewInputFormat[K, V]](